flyteorg/flyte/rsts/deployment/aws/manual.rst

   * `Password <https://github.com/flyteorg/flyte/blob/3600badd2ad49ec2cd1f62752780f201212de3f3/helm/values-eks.yaml#L196>`_

 * Leave Public access off.
-* Choose the same VPC that your EKS cluster is in and also add the security group associated with your EKS cluster.
+* Choose the same VPC that your EKS cluster is in.
+* In a separate tab, navigate to the EKS cluster page and make note of the security group attached to your cluster.
-  Provide inbound and outbound rule to allow too and fro traffic from the two.
-Refer to next section to verify the connectivity before installing flyte on the cluster

-  * On the security group where EKS cluster is deployed , allow inbound from RDS cluster besides the existing default

-    * All traffic   All All sg-c409c78d / default   – (eg : The rule would look similar to this where sg-c409c78d is default group where RDS is deployed)

-  * On the default security group where the RDS cluster is deployed (named as default), add inbound rule to allow traffic from EKS cluster.

-    * All traffic   All All sg-06948dc5a63c41453  eks-cluster-sg-<cluster-name>-<some-id> (You will get this name in search as soon as you type name of the cluster)
+* Go back to the RDS page and in the security group section, add the EKS cluster's security group.
+This will ensure you don't have to play around with security group rules in order for pods running in the cluster to access the RDS instance.
 * Under the top level Additional configuration (there's a sub menu by the same name) under "Initial database name" enter ``flyteadmin`` as well.

 Leave all the other settings as is and hit Create.